skel11417/appian-dev-tools-extension/README.md

 3. Integration with Jira API
 ---
 ## Changelog
+### Version 3.4
+* Added a new context menu which allows you to replace the native Appian components in selected code with TSPi wrapper components

 ### Version 3.3
 * Added ability to change developer name (in case you entered it accidentally the first time)